Azure/azure-signalr/docs/rest-api.md

 > **NOTE**
 >
-> Azure SignalR Service only supports using REST API to manage clients connected using ASP.NET Core SignalR.
+> * Azure SignalR Service only supports using REST API to manage clients connected using ASP.NET Core SignalR.
 Clients connected using ASP.NET SignalR use a different data protocol and is now not supported.
+>
+> * The maximum body size of the http request which calls REST API is 1MB.

 - [REST API in Azure SignalR Service](#REST-API-in-Azure-SignalR-Service)
   - [Typical Server-less Architecture with Azure Functions](#Typical-Server-less-Architecture-with-Azure-Functions)